1. Skip to content

 Venice has long usurped Cannes as the launchpad for Oscar winners, with Barbera knowing how to pick films the Academy will go wild for.

-The reprise of the Oscar-winning "Joker" will make its debut in Venice Image: Warner Bros.
+The reprise of the Oscar-winning 'Joker' will make its debut in Venice Image: Alon Amir/Warner Bros.

 Venice's political agenda

-It won't be all razzle-dazzle on the Lido.
-The Venice line-up includes some of the most politically relevant movies and documentaries of the year, films certain to contribute to the public debate.
+But it won't be all razzle-dazzle on the Lido.
+The Venice lineup includes some of the most politically relevant movies and documentaries of the year, films certain to contribute to the public debate.

-They include "September 5," a docu-drama from German filmmaker Tim Fehlbaum that recreates the terrorist attacks on the 1972 Munich Olympics — in which Israeli athletes were taken hostage.
+They include "September 5," a docudrama from German filmmaker Tim Fehlbaum that recreates the terrorist attack at the 1972 Munich Olympics — which claimed the lives of 11 Israeli athletes.
 The film tells the story from the perspective of the US TV sports journalists who were there to cover the games.

 Andres Veiel, one of Germany's most acclaimed documentarians, takes on one of Germany's most infamous historical figures in "Riefenstahl," an examination of Leni Riefenstahl, the director of the Nazi propaganda films "Triumph of the Film" and "Olympia."